Skip to main content

 • visit sites to survey damage

-• gather evidence, like security camera footage or police reports
+• gather evidence, like receipts, video footage and photographs

 • request reports from specialists, like building surveyors